I’d like to visit the farm before my child attends camp. What are my options?

 Can I come take pictures?

 In general we have found that parents' presence at camp distracts campers from participating fully.
 While we won't tell you "no," we encourage you to minimize your time at your child's camp to allow them to most fully participate in camp activities.
-We do take pictures of all campers throughout their week at camp, we charge a nominal $5 fee for this, and will provide parents with a link to the online album where their child's photos can be found, printed, or ordered.
+We do take pictures of all campers throughout their week at camp and will provide parents with a link to the online album where their child's photos can be found, printed, or ordered.

 My child is shy and nervous in new situations.
 What should I expect that would help with this?